protocol/launchpad/content/en/curriculum/ipld/ipld-and-ipfs/index.md

 * Customizing the DAG in any way, shape, or form, yields a different CID
 * Every chunk is wrapped in UnixFS metadata.
 This helps IPFS distinguish directories from files.
 As well as, help link chunks together.

+You can access and experiment with the same DAG builder from the video at [https://dag.ipfs.tech/](https://dag.ipfs.tech/)

 ## A Brief DAG-PB Primer